YaminiG/dnn-visualization/README.md

     ## Open a terminal.

     Open `Terminal`.
-This tutorial assumes you are using `bash`, which you probably are.
+This instruction assumes you are using `bash`, which you probably are.

     ## Clone this repository

-    Using git, clone this tutorial and enter that directory.
+    Using git, clone this project and enter that directory.

     ```
     git clone https://github.com/attilaborcs/dnn-visualization.git